ComposableFi/composable/code/centauri/ibc/modules/ics_20.md

-## ICS_20 - Fungible Token Transfer
+## ICS20 - Fungible Token Transfer

 Ics20 is an ibc application protocol that facilitates cross chain fungible token transfer.
 Ics20 requires that the host chain has a means to dynamically issue new tokens.
 Ics20 tokens are created on demand based on channel and port combinations, so the host chains must provide a means to
 mint tokens with arbitrary denominations.

-### Ics20 Denoms
+### Ics20 Denominations

-Denoms are a way to represent a unique cross chain token, to allow tracking of a token's flow, across multiple chains.
+Denominations, also called denoms for short are a way to represent a unique cross chain token, to allow tracking of a token's flow across multiple chains.
 denoms are created by appending the destination channel and port to the base token denomination.
 Say a token with a base denomination of `Mars`
 is transferred from chain A on channelA, port transfer to channelB on chain B, port transfer, the token denomination
 on receipt at chain b becomes `channelB/transfer/Mars`.